bendemott/presto/presto-oracle/README.md

 ```

 ### Default NUMBER as `VARCHAR`
-In this configuration we treat all Oracle `NUMBER` types as strings to preserve their accuracy exactly.
+In this configuration we treat all Oracle `NUMBER` types as strings to preserve their accuracy.

 When a NUMBER is encountered it will be converted